-17 What are the typical steps and different phases of the investigation?
+What are the typical steps and different phases of the investigation?

 Upon receipt of notification, a rapporteur is appointed from the members of the Commission who shall be assisted by a team of employees of the Directorate General of Competition.
 An investigation shall commence involving contacting third parties, such as competitors or customers, with the purpose of defining the relevant and the affected markets and the competitive conditions therein.
 Letters may also be addressed to notifying parties with additional requests for information, which should be replied to within at least five days of receipt.

-The rapporteur should issue its recommendation to the Commission, also made available to the notifying parties, whether to clear the transaction or not.
-The parties, following the issuance of the recommendation, have access to the nonconfidential information of the Commission's file on the case.
+The rapporteur should issue its recommendation to the Commission, and it should also be made available to the notifying parties, regardless of whether it is to clear the transaction.
+The parties, following the issuance of the recommendation, have access to the non-confidential information of the Commission's file on the case.
 Third parties do not have access to the file.

-A summons is addressed by the Secretariat to the parties for a hearing before the Commission.
+A summons is addressed by the secretariat to the parties for a hearing before the Commission.
 At the hearing, the parties may present their arguments and examine witnesses.
 Thereafter, they may also submit written pleadings.

-18 What is the statutory timetable for clearance?
+What is the statutory timetable for clearance?
 Can it be speeded up?